13 Things You’re Doing in Your Car—But Shouldn’t

 Almost everyone is guilty of eating or drinking behind the wheel at one point or another.
 Richard Reina, product training director at the aftermarket auto retailer CARiD.com, says sipping on a cup of coffee or soda is generally fine; just make sure you’re able to grip the wheel and keep your eyes on the road.
 “However, the more involved a snack or meal gets, the more distracted you might become,” he says.
 It might be tempting to reach for a fallen French fry, but it’s also incredibly dangerous.
-Here are 10 more things you should never do to your car.
+Here’s why you should never leave food in your car.

 Blasting music with the windows down

 In addition to annoying other drivers, playing loud music with your windows down in your car serves as another distraction.
 Much like earphones, driving with loud music distracts drivers from hearing important noises going on around you, Reina says.
 Having the windows down isn’t dangerous on its own, but drivers who blast the AC or heat at the same time could be even more distracted.
 Here’s why you shouldn’t use your car air conditioner.

 Picking your nose

 Digging for gold isn’t something people should do in or outside of a car.
 In addition to the obvious sanitary issues and the fact that seeing other people pick is distracting, picking your nose could also be dangerous.
 Research published in the European Respiratory Journal shows that picking your nose could easily spread a dangerous pneumonia-causing bacteria.
 Nose-picking could also lead to frequent nosebleeds, respiratory infections, and even septum issues.